bopen/xarray-sentinel/README.md

 ```

-the attribute `groups` shows the available groups to be loaded.
+The attribute `groups` shows the available groups to be loaded.
 The key `group`
 shall be used to select the dataset to be loaded.

 ### Open gcp dataset